WomenWhoCode/TicTacToeDocumentation/TicTacToeDeck.md

 ~~~~

-we'll view with the board next...
+we'll view with the board next inside our console...

 # Rails Console / Pry